IgnacioFan/dynamic_pricing_engine/README.md

 Handles client requests, processes business logic, and interacts with the MongoDB database for storing and retrieving persisted data.

 ### MongoDB
-Document-based storage solution used to manage data like product and order data.
+Document-based storage used to manage data like product and order data.

 ### Background Jobs
-Runs via Sidekiq and Redis to maintain real-time price updates and process recurring tasks like demand tracking and competitor price adjustments.
+Runs via Sidekiq and Redis to maintain real-time price updates and process jobs like demand tracking and competitor price adjustments.

 ## Dynamic Pricing